 After filling out your forms, signing on the bottom line and dispatching your tax return to the proper IRS office, you are often left to wonder whether the IRS received the return.
 The IRS provides multiple options for you to file your returns, including online, by traditional mail or through a professional tax preparation service.
 Not all of these choices offer immediate verification that the IRS has received the tax filing.

-The good news is that if you want to verify tax return receipt with the IRS is a quick, easy and painless process.
+The good news is that if you want to verify tax return receipt with the IRS, this is a quick, easy and painless process.
 Whether you are checking on the status of a refund or simply confirming that the IRS has received your return, the IRS makes it convenient to verify my tax return filing status, says USA.gov.
 The key is to gather all your relevant tax information before contacting the IRS.

 Finding Your Your Tax Data